-If you’re tired of hiding your smile due to missing teeth from injury, disease or decay, then you might consider dental implants after discussing with your dentist.
+If you’re tired of hiding your smile due to missing teeth from injury, disease or decay, then you might consider dental implants after talking with your dentist.

 Dental implants are fixtures that are inserted into the jaw to provide a firm foundation for attaching a bridge or denture.
-According to the American Dental Association, dental implants are used in a variety of dental treatment procedures, and are offered in different sizes and forms:
+According to the American Dental Association, dental implants are used in a variety of dental treatment procedures.
+They are also offered in different sizes and forms:

-- Endosteal Implants – these are the most commonly used types of implants.
-They are placed inside the bone and are typically shaped like a screw or a cylinder.
+- Endosteal Implants – These are the most commonly used types of implants.
+Placed inside the bone, they are typically shaped like a screw or a cylinder.
 Endosteal implants are further divided into two types:

 Which Implant Type is Best for You

 Not all types of implants are suitable for everyone.
 Your dentist is the best person to help you decide which type of dental implants are best for you.
 They will thoroughly examine your existing teeth and ascertain your oral health status.
 X-ray images of your teeth and underlying bone will also be visualized to determine the number of implants required and evaluate the quality of the bone in which the implant will be placed.
 Finally, keeping in mind your oral health status, esthetic demands and budgetary constraints, your dentist will advise you regarding the best implant type that can be used for replacing your teeth.

 Placement of dental implants is a multistage procedure:

 - Clinical Evaluation – After a thorough checkup of your physical and dental health to find out your eligibility to get dental implants, your dentist will prepare a detailed treatment plan.
 This treatment plan will be customized according to your dental needs.